Carolin Tahhan Fachakh

 Carolin Tahhan Fachakh or Sister Carol, is a Syrian nun who cared for women and children in Damascus during the Syrian Civil War.
 She was awarded an International Women of Courage Award in 2017.
-This was despite her support of the Syrian president Bashar al-Assad.

 Life

 Fachakh was born in Aleppo.
 She joined the Salesian Sisters of Don Bosco and became known as "Sister Carol".
 She ran a nursery school in Damascus that has remained open during the Syrian Civil War.
 The school is open to mothers and children irrespective of religion.
 The sisters also teach mothers to sew.